Modeling Data Movement Performance on Heterogeneous Architectures: Benchmarking GPU to GPU Communication

 where $\alpha$ is the message start-up cost, or latency, $\beta$ is the per-byte transport cost, and $s$ is the number of bytes to be communicated.

 Modern heterogeneous architectures support CUDA-aware MPI and GPUDirect, allowing inter-node data to be transported directly to the NIC without first being copied to the CPU\@.
 This path of data movement can be measured and modeled with simple postal models corresponding to CUDA-aware communication.
-There are measurements for $\alpha$ and $\beta$ corresponding to each message sending strategy: short, in which messages fit in the envelope and are communicated directly; eager, which assumes sufficient buffer space and communicates immediately; and finally rendezvous, which waits for the receiving process to allocate required buffer space before sending data.
+Each message protocol is modeled, including short, in which messages fit in the envelope and are communicated directly; eager, which assumes sufficient buffer space and communicates immediately; and finally rendezvous, which waits for the receiving process to allocate required buffer space before sending data.
+The corresponding values for $\alpha$ and $\beta$ are measured for each applicable protocol.

-Figure~\ref{fig:gpu_model} displays the cost of transporting data between a set of GPUs, avoiding copies to CPUs when possible.
-The communication costs are split into on-socket, for which the GPUs are directly connected via a link, on-node, for which the GPUs are connected to the same node but do not contain a direct link, and network messages that are transported directly to the NIC before being communicated across the interconnect.
-The parameters associated with the postal models for inter-GPU communication are displayed in Table~\ref{table:gpu_postal}.
+Figure~\ref{fig:ping_pong} highlights the cost of transporting data between a set of CPUs (solid lines) or GPUs with GPUDirect (dotted lines).
+The communication costs are split into on-socket, for which communicating CPU cores lie on the same NUMA node and GPUs are directly connected via a link; on-node, for which data must cross NUMA node regions and GPUs are not connected by a direct link; and network messages, which are transported directly to the NIC before being communicated across the interconnect.
+The parameters associated with the postal models for both inter-CPU and inter-GPU communication are displayed in Table~\ref{table:postal}.

-A 3-step communication strategy requires copying all data from a GPU to a corresponding CPU, communicating between MPI processes, and finally copying data to the destination GPU\@.
-This requires profiling both the cost of copying data between CPUs and GPUs as well as the cost of inter-CPU communication.
-Figure~\ref{fig:memcpy} displays the costs of performing \texttt{cudaMemcpyAsync} between a GPU and CPU, both for transferring from the host to the device as well as from the device to the host.
+A 3-step communication strategy requires copying all data from a GPU to a corresponding CPU, communicating between CPU cores, and finally copying data to the destination GPU\@.
+Corresponding models require profiling not only the cost of communicating between sets of CPUs, but also copying data between the CPUs and GPUs.

+Table~\ref{table:memcpy} displays the postal model parameters associated with performing \texttt{cudaMemcpyAsync} between a GPU and CPU, both for transferring from the host to the device as well as from the device to the host.
 The cost of both on- and off-socket data transfers are presented, with on-socket data transfers copying between a CPU and GPU that are directly connected, while off-socket data transfers require traversing non-uniform memory access (NUMA) regions.
-Furthermore, the method \texttt{cudaMemcpyAsync} is used as it allows programs to overlap the various streams.